Graptopetalum pentandrum Moran

 Five Stamen Graptopetalum

 Graptopetalum pentandrum is a succulent shrublet that forms rosettes at the ends of strongly woody stems.
-Rosettes are up to 3.2 inches (8 cm) in diameter, with 12 to 35 leaves.
-Stems are dull green, branched, first erect, later slightly decumbent and up to 6 inches (15 cm) long.
-Leaves are up to 2.2 inches (5.5 cm) long, up to 0.8 inch (2 cm) wide, first bluish-green, later yellowish-grey, mostly with a lavender hue.
-Flowers are with yellowish-white petals, basally with a continuous dark red stripe and upper half almost completly dark red.
+The rosettes are up to 3.2 inches (8 cm) in diameter.
+Stems are dull green, branched, first erect, later slightly decumbent, and up to 6 inches (15 cm) long.
+Leaves are up to 2.2 inches (5.5 cm) long, up to 0.8 inches (2 cm) wide, first bluish-green, later yellowish-grey, mostly with a lavender hue.
+Flowers have yellowish-white petals, basally with a continuous dark red stripe and upper half almost completely dark red.
 They appear in late winter to early spring.
 G. pentandrum is distinguished from all other species by having only five stamens as well as long slender inflorescence branches and pedicels.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 The rules for Graptopetalum care are similar to those for most succulents.
 All require lots of sunlight to look their best.
 They require gritty, porous soil with excellent drainage.
 Water regularly over the summer months, letting the soil dry out between waterings.
 Minimal water is required over winter.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.
 Fertilize once during the growing season with a balanced fertilizer diluted to 1/4 strength.